Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Experiments

-Motivated by the above findings, we search for the appropriate modality-specific sparsity by performing mask training with a variety of sparsity configurations (see App.
-D) for the three modules while keeping the overall sparsity the same.
+\paragraph{Searching for Appropriate Modality-specific Sparsity.} Motivated by the above findings, we search for appropriate modality-specific sparsity by performing mask training with a variety of sparsity configurations (see \textbf{App. \ref{moreConfig}}) for the three modules while keeping the overall sparsity the same.

-As we can see in Figure \ref{threemodule}, at 50\% and 70\% overall sparsity, the configuration that achieves the best result assigns slightly higher sparsity to the language and cross-modality modules and significantly lower sparsity to the visual module, as compared with the configuration that assigns sparsity uniformly.
-This phenomenon is in accordance with the findings in Figure \ref{onemodule}, implicating that compressing the three modules uniformly is suboptimal (at 50\% $\sim$ 70\% sparsity) and the language and cross-modality modules should be compressed to a larger extent than the visual module.
+As we can see in Fig. \ref{threemodule}, at 50\% and 70\% overall sparsity, the configuration that achieves the best result assigns slightly higher sparsity to the language and cross-modality modules and significantly lower sparsity to the visual module, as compared with uniform sparsity.
+This phenomenon is in accordance with the findings in Fig. \ref{onemodule}, implicating that compressing the three modules uniformly is suboptimal (at 50\% $\sim$ 70\% sparsity) and the language and cross-modality modules should be compressed to a larger extent than the visual module.
 At 90\% sparsity, the sparsity configuration's comfort zone is in the proximity of the uniform point.
 Further increasing the sparsity of the language and cross-modality modules result in performance decline or only minor improvements.
-This is because 90\% sparsity already approaches the compression upper bound, even for the language and cross-modality modules that are more compressible.
+This is because 90\% sparsity already approaches the compression upper bound, even for the language and cross-modality modules.

-A more direct comparison between the uniform and modality-specific sparsity assessment is presented in Figure \ref{compare}.
-We also introduce another baseline called ``matrix-specific sparsity", which ranks all the model parameters, instead of the parameters in each weight matrix.
+Fig. \ref{compare} shows a more direct comparison between the uniform and modality-specific sparsity.
+We also introduce another baseline ``matrix-specific sparsity", which ranks all the model parameters, instead of the parameters in each weight matrix.
 This also results in different sparsity levels for different weight matrices, while there is no explicit control over the modality-specific sparsity.
-We can see that modality-specific sparsity achieves the best performance across the three overall sparsity levels from 50\% to 90\%, demonstrating its superiority.
+We can see that modality-specific sparsity achieves the best results across the three overall sparsity levels from 50\% to 90\%, demonstrating its superiority.
 Besides, the results also suggest that, although simply allowing different matrices to have different sparsity is more flexible than uniform sparsity, it is not conducive to the final performance.